-If your company wants to make high-value sales to businesses in China, you won’t need “guanxi” to get started.
-But you will need a strong offering, a way to get your potential clients to notice you, and the ability to educate them.
+If your company wants to make high-value sales to businesses in China, you’ll need a strong offering, a way to get your potential clients to notice you, and the ability to educate them.

 In this article, we’re going to share the Chinese B2B marketing tactics that we use most often.
 Like all our content, it’s thoroughly researched.
 We write based on our experience driving results for global businesses in China.